LIMS vs. LIS: Which is Right for Your Lab?

 If you’re still caught between the two, we recommend you consider the following:

 • Need: Beyond storing patient/test/sample information, what else does your lab need to do?
 For instance, do you need to run reports or automate processes?
 Perhaps you may need to provide an external portal for customers or patients to log into.
-If your lab has a more diverse set of needs then a LIMS may be a better fit.
+If your lab has a more diverse set of needs, then a LIMS may be a better fit.

 • Budget: As with any software, you should consider the costs of implementing and maintaining the platform you choose.